Learn to tell your science story in an interactive Science Communication Workshop

 • Creating engaging and logical narratives from scientific topics

-• Making an impact on an audience using emotions
+• Engaging an audience using emotions and relatable language

-• ~10 minutes: participants working by themselves to apply the theory and coming up with a science story about their research projects
+• 4 x 10 minutes: Participants working by themselves to apply the theory and create a story about one of their research projects

-During the last part, I will help them develop their stories by helping them identify the essential storytelling components in their projects, creating engaging narratives and triggering the right emotions in the audience.
+Throughout the entire session, I will be supporting the participants to develop their stories by helping them identify the essential storytelling components, creating engaging narratives and triggering the right emotions in an audience.

-Together with the participants, we will create engaging and logical science stories that can be shared immediately.
-At the end of the workshop, participants will have a comprehensive story to tell and will receive a certificate to add to their CVs and social media profiles.
+At the end of the workshop, they will have a story to publish immediately or to flesh out for bigger outreach projects.
+Every participant will also receive a certificate to add to their CV and social media profiles.

 Ready to tell a story about science?

-The goal of this workshop is for each participant to leave with an engaging and logical science story.
-They can share these during talks at conferences, publish them on social media or elaborate them into more comprehensive narratives for grant applications or job interviews.
+The goal of this workshop is for everyone to leave with an engaging and logical science story.
+They can share these during talks at conferences, on social media or as an elevator pitch.
+Or they can elaborate them into more comprehensive narratives for grant applications, research publications or job interviews.

-Contact me now and tell me who you want this workshop for, for how many participants and when you want it to take place.
+Contact me now and tell me whom you want this workshop for, how many participants and when and where (in-person or online) you want it to take place.
 I am looking forward to hearing from you.